lrsjng/h5ai/README.md

 ## Install

 Do **not** install any files from the `src` folder, they need to be preprocessed to work correctly!
-You'll find a preprocessed package, as well as detailed install instructions on the [project page][web].
+Find a preprocessed package and detailed install instructions on the [project page][web].

 ## Build

 There are installation ready packages for the latest [releases][release] and [dev builds][release-dev].
 But if you want to build **h5ai** yourself you need to install the build tool [fQuery][fquery] first:

     > npm install -g fquery@0.11.0

-This will install fQuery and its command line tool `makejs`.
+This will install *fQuery* and its command line tool `makejs`.
 Run `makejs --help` to see if everything worked fine.
-To clone and build the project run the following commands.
-You'll find a new directory `build` including a fresh zipball.
+To clone and build the project run the following commands, this will create a new folder `build` including a fresh zipball.

     > git clone git://github.com/lrsjng/h5ai.git
     > cd h5ai